Princeton Admissions 2026: SAT Scores, Academic Index & Tier 1 ECs

 2. Aim for a 1560 SAT and 35+ ACT

-3. Explore your favourite subjects via Research Papers
+3. Explore your favorite subjects via Research Papers

 One common factor that we have noted in the resumes of students admitted to the Ivy Leagues and other top colleges is the prevalence of research work while still in high school.
 In this article we explain how and why exposure to research helps students and the key steps in planning and writing high quality research papers.